phillipmblaine/pmb-picto-plots/README.md

   * 3) Pictures are displayed on front end UI once data is received

 # Getting Started: PictoPlots Setup
-## If running by following one of the Vercel online domain links listed above in the 'Features' section:
+## If running by following one of the Vercel online domain links listed above in the 'Features' section
 * Follow one of the domain links by clicking on one of the links to open it in a web browser, or copy/paste one of the domain links into the address bar of a web browser of your choice (Google Chrome, Mozilla Firefox, Safari, Microsoft Edge, etc.)
 * No additional setup is required: PictoPlots should be ready to play in your web browser upon loading the followed domain link's page
 <br /><br />

-## If running locally:
+## If running locally
 * <strong>API Keys are required for:</strong>
   * <strong>OMDb API</strong>
   * <strong>Pixabay API</strong>
-## <strong>How to acquire OMDb and Pixabay API Keys:</strong>
+## How to acquire OMDb and Pixabay API Keys
 * (If you already have OMDb and Pixabay API keys, you may skip the API key acquisition processes)
 * <strong>For the OMDb API Key:</strong>
   * 1) On the home page of the OMDb API site (http://www.omdbapi.com/), click on the 'API Key' tab